radiohound/TeensyTalk/README.md

 The pronounciation of words is best when single words are used with say(), like: say("do") , but several words can also be put inside the say() function.
 Right now, only lowercase letters, and 0,1,2,3,4,5,6,7,8,9 are accepted (with the exception of "I").
 There is also a sayNumber() function that can say variables, and for a number like 2435 will say "two thousdand four hundred and thirty five".

 The 51 sound files are very small and only take up a total of about 350Kb.
-The sketch uses about 27% of flash memory on the (smallest) Teensy 3.2, and about 13% of the RAM.
+The sketch uses about 27% of flash memory on the (smallest) Teensy 3.2, and about 13% of its RAM.